 - Medical Terminology, one semester for at least 1 college credit

-The program does accept AP credit for prerequisite coursework that appears on a college/university transcript.
+The program does accept Advanced Placement® (AP) credit for prerequisite coursework that appears on a college/university transcript.

 - One from a former college/university instructor

-- One from a supervisor of the required clinical experience
+- One from a supervisor of the required patient care experience

 Qualified applicants will be required to complete an interview.